webrecorder/browsertrix/docs/user-guide/crawl-workflows.md

 # Crawl Workflows

-Crawl workflows consist of a list of configuration options that instruct the crawler what it should capture.
+Crawl Workflows consist of a list of configuration options that instruct the crawler what it should capture.

 ## Creating and Editing Crawl Workflows